-The Pugmatian is pretty self-explanatory when it comes to the two breeds that have been brought together in order to produce this hybrid dog.
+The Pugmatian is pretty self-explanatory when it comes to the two breeds that have been brought together to produce this hybrid dog.

 At first, people may be surprised at combining the Pug with the Dalmatian, but as you will see it does work better than most would expect.